Encarnacion joins Yanks' HR party in win over Rays

 Adam Ottavino fanned two in a scoreless sixth and Tommy Kahnle allowed d'Arnaud's hit but preserved the lead in the seventh.
 Zack Britton pitched a scoreless eighth and Aroldis Chapman struck out the side in the ninth for his 19th save in 21 chances.

 Ryne Stanek allowed one run in 1 1/3 innings and faced the first six hitters as Tampa Bay's opener.
-Ryan Yarbrough took over and allowed one hit in three scoreless innings.
+Yarbrough allowed one hit in three scoreless innings.

 --Field Level Media